 - Ensure that the price of suggested products is similar for both the landing page and your site.

-One of the most significant aspects for the identification of a brand, this attribute requires you to ad the vendors name to the product.
+One of the most significant aspects of the identification of a brand, this attribute requires you to add the vendor’s name to the product.
 However, if you are an individual seller with your own brand, you can add that too.
-On the other hand, if you dont have a vendor or seller name, include the supplier or manufacturer name.
+On the other hand, if you dont have a vendor’s or seller’s name, including the supplier’s or manufacturer’s name.

 Select the barcode of the variants under the GTIN attribute

-The GTIN attribute or the Global Trade Item Number is a necessary code that needs to be included in every product you are trying to sell.
+The GTIN attribute or the Global Trade Item Number is a necessary code to be included in every product you try to sell.
 However, when you add GTIN numbers, ensure that you dont leave behind any space and follow the GS1 guidelines.

 Choose the Availability

 This aspect of your feed allows you to determine whether a product is available or not.
-This way, your buyers can have an idea of the product that allows them to finalize a purchase.
-You can use both out of stock and ‘in stock’ or ‘preorder’ to assure availability.
+This way, your buyers can have an idea of the product, allowing them to finalize a purchase.
+You can use both out-of-stock and ‘in-stock’ or ‘preorder’ to assure availability.

-Here you need to mention your product is refurbished, brand new or used.
+Here you need to mention whether your product is refurbished, brand new, or used.